 (1) A person who erects or installs a facility, or erects or installs any plant, for use in a petroleum operation or geothermal energy operation, must take all reasonably practicable steps to ensure that the facility or plant is not erected or installed in such a way that it is unsafe or constitutes a risk to safety or health.

-Penalty: $22 000.
+Penalty: a fine of $22 000.

 (2) This clause does not affect the operation of any other law of this State that imposes an obligation in respect of the erection or installation of structures or goods or the supply of services.

 [Clause 12 inserted by No. 13 of 2005 s.
 17; amended by No. 35 of 2007 s.
-86.]
+86; No. 42 of 2010 s.
+60(6).]

 13. Duties of persons in relation to occupational safety and health